Kalbarri National Park

 Kalbarri National Park information

-With its magnificent river red gums and Tumblagooda sandstone, this rugged park contains almost 2000 sq km of wild bushland, stunning river gorges and savagely eroded coastal cliffs.
-There's abundant wildlife, including 200 species of bird, and spectacular wildflowers between July and November.
+With its magnificent river red gums and Tumblagooda sandstone, the rugged Kalbarri National Park contains almost 2000 sq km of wild bushland, stunning river gorges and savagely eroded coastal cliffs.
+There's abundant wildlife, including 200 species of birds, and spectacular wildflowers between July and November.

-The river gorges are east of Kalbarri, off Ajana Kalbarri Rd.
-Bring lots of water for the unshaded Loop Trail (8km return) or just visit the superb natural rock arch of Nature's Window (1km return).
-Z-Bend has a breathtaking lookout (1.2km return), or you can continue steeply down to the gorge bottom (2.6km return).
-Hawk's Head , back off the main road, has great views and picnic tables, and you can access the river at Ross Graham .
-It's possible to hike 38km from Ross Graham to the Loop in a demanding four-day epic with no marked trails and several river crossings.
+The river gorges are east of Kalbarri, 11km down Ajana Kalbarri Rd to the turn-off, and then 20km unsealed to a T-intersection.
+Turn left for lookouts over The Loop and the superb Nature's Window (1km return).
+Bring lots of water for the unshaded Loop Trail (8km return).
+Turning right at the T leads to Z-Bend with a breathtaking lookout (1.2km return) or you can continue steeply down to the gorge bottom (2.6km return).
+Head back to Ajana Kalbarri Rd and travel a further 24km before turning off to Hawk's Head , where there are great views and picnic tables, and Ross Graham lookout , where you can access the river.
+It's possible to hike 38km from Ross Graham to The Loop in a demanding four-day epic, but be warned: there are no marked trails and several river crossings.